walshbr/data-for-the-rest-of-us/pages/week-12-collection.md

 ## Homework

 * Send the raw dataset along to Brandon by Friday at 9:00AM.
 Describe any issues in 100-150 words.
-Include 25-50 words about each person's contribution.
+Also submit 50 words about your individual contribution to the week's work.